 What would taking part involve?

 You will meet one of the researchers on the day of your surgery and encouraged to ask any questions about the study.
 You will be asked to sign a consent form should you agree to participate.
-The investigating team will then ask you to fill out a questionnaire called the Tonsillectomy Outcome Inventory-14 (TOI-14), which is often used to assess how tonsillitis has affected patients' lives.
+The investigating team will then ask you to fill out a questionnaire called the Tonsillectomy Outcome Inventory-14 (TOI-14), which is often used to assess how tonsillitis has affected quality of life.
 We anticipate this will take 10 minutes.
 We will telephone you at 28 days after your operation and ask if you have had any bleeding from your mouth, and if you sought medical help.
 We will also ask you about your use of painkillers.

 Do I have to take part?